 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against BioLineRx, Enovix, Southwest Airlines, and Y-mAbs and Encourages Investors to Contact the Firm

-NEW YORK, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of BioLineRx Ltd. BLRX, Enovix Corporation ENVX, Southwest Airlines Co.
-LUV, and Y-mAbs Therapeutics, Inc. YMAB.
+/EIN News/ -- NEW YORK, Jan.
+29, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of BioLineRx Ltd. (NASDAQ: BLRX), Enovix Corporation (NASDAQ: ENVX), Southwest Airlines Co.
+(NYSE: LUV), and Y-mAbs Therapeutics, Inc. (NASDAQ: YMAB).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: February 23, 2021 - September 19, 2022